vishipayyallore/speaker-series-2024/0113_DotNet_Conf_Manila/README.md

 ## What are we doing today?

 > 1. The Big Picture
+> 1. Installation and Initialization of Dapr
+> 1. Docker should be running
 > 1. To be done
 > 1. SUMMARY / RECAP / Q&A